digipolisantwerp/embeddable-widgets_module_js/README.md

   - `fooData` is an array which will be passed from container to widget
   - `onFoo` is an event handler which will be defined in the container and called by the widget

+If you want to render the same component multiple times on the same page but with different definition values.
+You will have to `define()` the component with different tags.

 See the [API](#API) section below for more details.

 > CORS headers need to be set on this JSON (e.g. `Access-Control-Allow-Origin: *`).